-A JO Vista, LLC is an independent, registered investment adviser, registered with the SEC on 8/13/21.
+AJO Vista, LLC is an independent, registered investment adviser, registered with the SEC on 8/13/21.
 AJO Vista was formed from the combination of AJO, LP, registered with the SEC from 1984 through 2021, and HighVista Systematic Strategies, a former subsidiary of HighVista Strategies registered since 2004.
 The responsibility for performance results of strategies existing prior to the formation of AJO Vista is identified in the table below.

-A JO Vista claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
-AJO Vista has been independently verified for the periods 5/1/21-12/31/21.
+AJO Vista claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
+AJO Vista has been independently verified for the periods 5/1/21-12/31/22.
 The verification reports are available upon request.
 A firm that claims compliance with the GIPS standards must establish policies and procedures for complying with all the applicable requirements of the GIPS standards.
-Verification provides assurance on whether the firm's policies and procedures related to composite and pooled fund maintenance, as well as the calculation, presentation, and distribution of performance, have been designed in compliance with the GIPS standards and have been implemented on a firm-wide basis.
+Verification provides assurance on whether (1) the firm's policies and procedures related to composite construction and pooled fund maintenance meet the requirements of GIPS standards on a firmwide basis, and (2) the calculation, presentation, and distribution of performance have been designed in compliance with the GIPS standards and have been implemented on a firmwide basis.
 Verification does not provide assurance on the accuracy of any specific performance report.